elcodi/docs/quick-start.md

 [Symfony] framework.

 Yes, you got it right!
-Bamboo uses the Symfony framework but our components are framework agnostic, that is, they only depend on the Symfony components.
+Bamboo uses the Symfony framework but our components are framework agnostic, that is, they only depend on the Symfony components as opposed to the whole framework or any of its distributions.

 Why should I use Bamboo?
-That's simple, to sell.
-We provide you with an interface to sell and to manage your store.
+That's simple, to sell your products.
+We provide you with an interface to sell your products and manage your store.
 You only have to focus on offering a good product, we take care of the rest.